FatimaaAjmal/modulation-classifier/README.md

 Integrated Sensing and Communications (ISAC), and cognitive radio — where radios must sense and adapt to their environment automatically.

+This work also connects to physical layer security and rogue-signal detection in wireless and IoT systems — automatic modulation classification is a building block for authenticating transmitters and flagging unauthorized or spoofed signals, an active area in AI-driven wireless security.

 ## What it Does
 - Generates synthetic BPSK, QPSK and 16-QAM signals with realistic AWGN noise
 - Trains a fully connected neural network to classify modulation type